Mizutamari Bond: History

 Satō Michael Kanta and Tominaga Tomoyoshi (later known as Kanta and Tommy, respectively) met at Aoyama Gakuin University's owarai club and formed a manzai duo.
 In 2014, the two advanced to the second round of King Of Conte 2014.

 The two opened a YouTube channel called "Mizutamari Bond" on YouTube on October 6, 2014.
-They posted their first video in January 2015, which only reached 100 views, but as they continued to post a video at 20:00 every day, a year and a half later, in June 2016, the number of subscribers had reached 650,000.
+They posted their first video in January 2015, which only reached 100 views, but as they continued to post a video at 8:00 pm every day; by June 2016, the number of subscribers had reached 650,000.

-In 2016, Mizutamari Bond made their first appearance on television when the duo appeared as commentators for the special program Omae, Terebi Deterutteyo!! on TV Kanagawa from December 31, 2016 to January 1, 2017.
+In 2016, Mizutamari Bond made their first appearance on television when the duo appeared as commentators for the special program Omae, Terebi Deterutteyo!! on TV Kanagawa on December 31, 2016, and January 1, 2017.

-On August 13, 2020, Mizutamari Bond announced that they would quit posting videos 7 days a week, which they uploaded every day since January 1, 2015 until the end of 2020.
+On August 13, 2020, Mizutamari Bond announced that they would quit posting videos 7 days a week, which they uploaded every day since January 1, 2015, until the end of 2020.

 On June 18, 2021, 31 people, including Tommy, attended a party despite a COVID-19 state of emergency in Japan.
 Regarding this, an apology video by both Tommy and Kanta was posted, with Tommy announcing his hiatus.
 In addition, the bar where the party was held was owned by Tommy, which suspended its business immediately after the news and was closed down in July of the same year.
-The channel was updated on July 17th, and a new apology video by Kanta alone was posted.
+The channel was updated on July 17, and a new apology video by Kanta alone was posted.
 In the video, Tommy's return was left completely undecided, but Kanta denied the group's dissolution, saying, "I really don't want Mizutamari Bond to end in this way."
 Since then, Kanta has continued to post videos without Tommy.